A Roadmap for America

 A roadmap for America

-More than 20 years ago, AJC was the first to sound the alarm about the resurgence of antisemitism in Europe. hoboken, NJ, 2022For decades, our teams have been on the ground, gathering the data, partnering with governments, educating policymakers, and forming coalitions with civil society leaders to help keep Jews and society safe.
+More than 20 years ago, AJC was the first to sound the alarm about the resurgence of antisemitism in Europe. hoboken, NJ, 2022For decades, our teams have been there, working to keep Jews safe.

-For years, AJC commissioned breakthrough studies in Europe on the growing threat of antisemitism.
-Our research made clear the importance of understanding the multiple sources of antisemitism and the need for tailored solutions in education and public policy.
+For years, AJC commissioned breakthrough studies in Europe on rising antisemitism.
+Our research made clear the multiple sources of antisemitism and the need for tailored solutions.
 It also drew extensive media attention to the issue.
-Using the data to support our advocacy, AJC helped drive the European Union and individual member states to take significant steps to counter antisemitism.
+Using the data to support our advocacy, AJC prompted leaders in Europe to take significant steps to counter antisemitism.

-Now, here in the U.S., AJC’s research is again serving as a wake-up call.
-Our annual surveys of American Jews and the general public on their perceptions of antisemitism in America are bringing to light the severity of the problem.
-Government officials and agencies, law enforcement, social media companies, and other leaders have come to rely on AJC’s data to understand the threat.
+Now, here in the U.S., AJC’s research on antisemitism is again serving as a wake-up call.
+U.S. government officials and agencies, law enforcement, social media companies, and other leaders have come to rely on AJC’s data to understand the threat.

 AJC's Call to action against antisemitism - a society wide nonpartisn guide for america